 --force option will remove the Data Source as well as all its dependent Virtual Graphs (use with caution):

 Every Virtual Graph uses one Data Source.
-While the Stardog APIs allow the creation of a Virtual Graph without explicitly naming a Data Source, when that is done Stardog automatically creates a “private” Data Source with the same local name as the Virtual Graph for the sole use of that Virtual Graph.
-The life cycle of a private Data Source is tied to the life cycle of its dependent Virtual Graph – when the Virtual Graph is removed the private Data Source is automatically removed as well.
+The Stardog APIs allow the creation of a Virtual Graph without explicitly naming a Data Source.
+However, when that is done, Stardog automatically creates a “private” Data Source with the same local name as the Virtual Graph for the sole use of that Virtual Graph.
+The life cycle of a private Data Source is tied to the life cycle of its dependent Virtual Graph – when the Virtual Graph is removed, the private Data Source is automatically removed as well.

 Private Data Sources can be converted to shared Data Sources with the